 Serving the community is a central component of the BFEC's mission.
 Community members are invited to explore our 500-acre preserve, wildlife garden and almost nine miles of trail, which are open from dawn to dusk.
-The BFEC offers public programs and events such as star gazing, full moon hikes, prairie tours and an annual nature photography contest.
+The BFEC offers public programs and events so participants can learn about and experience nature, sustainability, and more.
 The center regularly hosts field trips for Knox County elementary schools.
 Check below for more information, or check the calendar for upcoming events.

 School Field Trips

 The BFEC hosts school field trips for local school children every year.
 Since its inception in 1996, almost 23,000 elementary school children from throughout Knox County have visited.
 Programs offer hands-on, outdoor explorations to inspire curiosity and wonder about nature while addressing Ohio academic science standards.
 As of fall 2019, the BFEC is proud to reimburse every classroom for their transportation expenses to/from our facility for field trips.
 This is possible because of generous support from the Knox County Foundation and many dedicated private donors.